-Here are just some of the reasons bloggers of all sizes love InMotion hosting:
+Here are some reasons bloggers may want to consider InMotion hosting:

-- It offers superior WordPress support, complete with automatic backups, 24/7 access, and WordPress installs performed by technicians so your site is ready to go right away
+- Comprehensive WordPress support, complete with automatic backups, 24/7 access, and WordPress installs performed by technicians so your site is ready to go right away.

-- Create your first website in minutes using the built-in drag & drop page builder and free themes that are easily customizable from the backend of your site
+- You can create your first website in minutes using the built-in drag-and-drop page builder and free themes that are easily customizable.

-- Scaling your blog or business is not an issue thanks to unlimited bandwidth and plenty of SSD storage, and of you need to upgrade there are no setup fees and the changes take place within one business day
+- Scaling your blog or business is easy with unlimited bandwidth and plenty of SSD (solid-state drive) storage.
+If you need to upgrade there are no setup fees and the changes take place within one business day.

 Liquid Web – 100% Uptime Guarantee

-For high-end businesses that need top-notch managed WordPress hosting, Liquid Web is the best option.
-Professional web designers, enterprise businesses, and agencies will benefit from the services provided.
-For example, choose between VPS cloud hosting or dedicated hosting and maintain control over your site’s resources so that you never experience downtime because of someone else.
+For high-end businesses that need enterprise-grade managed WordPress hosting, Liquid Web is the best option.
+Professional web designers, mid- to large-sized businesses, and agencies will benefit from the services provided.

 Some of the things that set Liquid Web apart from the other hosting providers include: